theMIDAgroup/psoas/README.txt

 running Gui_psoas.m the user gets a GUI.

 First step:
-By clicking the button "load data" the user can select the folder containing the DICOM images of the psoas.
+By clicking the button "Folder" the user can select the folder containing the DICOM images of the psoas (only the slices containing the psoas).

 Second step:
-By clicking the button "centers" the image appears.
+By clicking the button "Centers" the image appears.
 It should be an image containing a central section of the psoas.

 Third step: